timi-liuliang/shooter/server/db/db.md

 \q
 ```

+The problem is still your pg_hba.conf file (/etc/postgresql/9.1/main/pg_hba.conf).
+This line:

+local   all             postgres                                peer
+Should be

+local   all             postgres                                md5
+After altering this file, don't forget to restart your PostgreSQL server.
+If you're on Linux, that would be sudo service postgresql restart.

 ## pgadmin desktop
 For pgAdmin 4 v1.4 on Ubuntu 16.04, according to the download page and desktop deployment: